 Financial Philosophy, Goals, & Strategies

-As a public servant managing taxpayer’s funds, it is my burden and obligation to assure the public through financial transparency that their funds are being managed in a system built on accountability.
-Good stewardship of district finance is an obligation which must include a fiscally responsible philosophy alongside financially sound goals, and strategies.
+As a public entity managing taxpayer’s funds, it is the burden and obligation of leadership to assure the public through financial transparency that their funds are being managed in a system built on accountability.
+Good stewardship of district finance is an obligation that must include a fiscally responsible philosophy alongside financially sound goals, and strategies.

 Little Elm ISD has established and implemented five strategies to help maintain its financial goal, “to have a sufficient fund balance in the general fund to be able to maintain fiscal independence in case of a financial crisis.”
 (Board Policy CE Local).
 These strategies are based upon a fiscally conservative methodology in both setting reserves and establishing budgets.
 The District has established reserves to help balance the risk associated with school funding, forecasting, and impact of unknown future legislation.
 The District has established a budgeting methodology aligned with the timing of critical budget information.
 These two methods establish a strong financial foundation to help relieve budgetary pressure.

 The success of the following five strategies is critical to the financial success of the District: